sakho3600/mobile-ticket/README.md

 ```

-Fetch a list branches that matach the distance from current location criteria
+Fetch a list branches that match the distance from current location criteria

 latitude - Latitude of current location

 longitude - Longitude of current location

-radius - The radius of the circular area within which the braches are expected to be available
+radius - The radius of the circular area within which the branches are expected to be available

 onSccuess - Success callback

-onError - Srror callback
+onError - Error callback
 ```js
 MobileTicketAPI.getBranchesNearBy(latitude, longitude, radius, onSuccess, onError)